2025 Aircraft Displays

 PT-26

 Founded in 2022, the CAF Buckeye Wing was established to recognize the crucial role that Ohio has played in aviation history.
-Their 1943 Fairchild PT-26 was a primary trainer for the Canadian Royal Air Force (CRAF) throughout WWII.
-Provided to the CRAF via the Lend Lease agreement, the PT-26 was responsible for training a number of the 8,864 Americans who joined the CRAF prior to the US involvement in WWII.
+Their 1943 Fairchild PT-26 was a primary trainer for the Royal Canadian Air Force (RCAF) throughout WWII.
+Provided to the RCAF via the Lend Lease agreement, the PT-26 was responsible for training a number of the 8,864 Americans who joined the RCAF prior to the US involvement in WWII.